WaitThatShouldntWork/InferGPT/backend/README.md

 ## Set up

-1. Create .env files.
+1. Create the `.env` files.
 There are template files (.env.example) for you to copy with comments for guidance.
-You will need a chosen LLM to run the service
+You will need a chosen LLM to run the service.
+If you are running the service in Docker you can skip the rest of the setup.

 Unless otherwise stated all of the commands mentioned in this README should be run from `./backend`.

-2. Install dependencies
+2. Change directory to the `/backend` space, then run the following to install the dependencies

 ```bash
 pip install -r requirements.txt
 ```